cody271/jaywixz/README.md

 $ mvn compile package
 $ java -jar target/jaywixz-0.1.jar /path/to/archive.txz
 ```
-Using your preferred browser, navigate to [localhost:9090](http://localhost:9090)
+##Usage

-or
+* Using your preferred browser, navigate to [localhost:9090](http://localhost:9090)

-From a device on the same network, navigate to your.local.ip.addr:9090
+* From a device on the same network, navigate to your.local.ip.addr:9090

 Enjoy your local copy of Wikipedia!